 trivago is a hotel booking platform that gathers and displays listings from over 100+ travel-related websites across the web.
 Users can browse a selection of over 2.5 million hotels and make a booking on trivago’s partner site (including platforms such as Airbnb or Booking.com).

 The business model of trivago is based on a Cost-Per-Click (CPC) model.
 The company, therefore, makes money whenever a user clicks on one of its listings.
-Another source of income includes a subscription package (named Business Studio PRO), tailored at the hotels registered on its platform.
+Other sources of income include subscriptions and display ads.

-Founded in 2005 and headquartered in Düsseldorf, Germany, the company has become a huge success.
+Founded in 2005, the company has become a huge success.
 In 2012, Expedia went on to acquire a majority stake (61.6 percent) in exchange for $632 million.
 Four years later, trivago went public on the Nasdaq stock exchange, becoming the first German startup to do so.

 How trivago Works

 trivago is a hotel booking marketplace that accumulates listings from over 100+ websites across the internet.

 The company is a so-called metasearch engine, which are platforms that scrape the content of other websites and list it on their own page.
 Similar models have been applied in the job or apartment listing space by companies like Indeed or Zillow.